IR-1/CR-1 Spousal Visa NVC Phase Summary

 - NVC Issues a Case Complete, Request for Evidence (RFE) or Denial

 NVC is located Portsmouth, New Hampshire.
 The telephone number is (603) 334-0700.
 Keep calling every few days until they confirm that they have the case.
-If they confirm that they have your case, ask for your case number.
+If they confirm that they have your case, ask for your Case Number and Invoice ID Number.

-Make sure NVC has a working e-mail address for you and your beneficiary.
-For his purpose, NVC is now able to e-mail you information and instructions.
+Also, make sure NVC has a working e-mail address for you and your beneficiary.
+For this purpose, NVC is now able to e-mail you information and instructions.
 Otherwise, they send information via slower traditional mail As a result, you receive items more quickly.
 For example, items include NVC’s responses to submitted documents and notice of your visa interview appointment.

 Get your case number from the operator.
 Your case number consists of three letters followed by ten numbers.
 For example, the three letters consist of the abbreviation for the foreign embassy.
 Likewise, the numbers consist of the year and then number of visa.

-NVC sends you a welcome letter and email.
-This letter outlines the NVC process for your IR-1 or CR-1 Spousal Visa.
-However, the letter comes very late.
+NVC sends you a welcome letter or email.
+This letter or email outlines the NVC process for your IR-1 or CR-1 Spousal Visa.
+However, the letter or email comes very late.
 Therefore, call NVC for information instead of waiting for the letter.

 Check Case Status